 Table 2 shows the distribution of the respondents with correct knowledge regarding infant feeding.
 Majority (93.5%) of the respondents reported breast milk as the first food to be given to infant after birth.
 About 70% of respondents believe that water or glucose water should not be introduced to the infant in their first few days of life.
-Also, about 70% believe that breastmilk is more beneficial than the infant formula.
-Six out of ten male staff of the university disagreed that it is common for mothers to have insufficient milk in their breast while 5 out of 10 respondents also disagreed that mothers who feel they have insufficient breastmilk should feed with infant formula in addition to breastfeeding.
+Also, about 70% believed that breast milk is more beneficial than the infant formula.
+Sixty percent of the university male staff disagreed that it is common for mothers to have insufficient milk in their breast while 49.4% of the respondents also disagreed that mothers who feel they have insufficient breast milk should feed with infant formula in addition to breastfeeding.

-Eighty four percent of the respondents disagreed that mothers should stop breastfeeding sick infant while 61.8% believed that breastmilk alone is sufficient to provide all nourishment for infants in the first six months of life while 22.4% were of the opinion that mothers should ensure that one breast is fully emptied before introducing the second breast during breastfeeding session.
-About 37% were of the opinion that exclusive breastfeeding may protect mothers from pregnancy in the first few months after birth.
+Eighty four percent of the respondents disagreed that mothers should stop breastfeeding a sick infant while 61.8% believed that breast milk alone is sufficient to provide all nourishment for infants in the first six months of life.
+Twenty two percent were of the opinion that mothers should ensure that one breast is fully emptied before introducing the second breast during a breastfeeding session.
+About 37% agreed that exclusive breastfeeding may protect mothers from pregnancy in the first few months after birth.

-Only 19.4% of the respondents disagreed with the introduction of infant formula to the infants at birth while 57.1% agreed that semi-solid/soft foods should not be introduced to the infants before 6 months.
-About a quarter (24.1%) of the respondents disagreed abrupt cessation of breastfeeding the moment the baby is introduced to complementary foods
+Also, only 19.4% of the respondents disagreed with the introduction of infant formula to infants at birth while 57.1% agreed that semi-solid/soft foods should not be introduced to the infants before 6 months.
+About a quarter (24.1%) of the respondents disagreed with abrupt cessation of breastfeeding the moment the baby is introduced to complementary foods